johnbumgarner/sotu_speeches_text_analysis/README.md

 # Overview

 <p align="justify">

-This repository contains Python code used for various text analysis experiments.
-The corpuses used for these experiments were the State of the Union addresses given in the years shown below:
+The primary purpose of this repository is to analyze the textual data contained within the State of the Union addresses given in the years shown below:

 - Donald Trump - 2017 to 2019
 - Barack Obama - 2010 to 2016
 - George W. Bush - 2002 to 2008

+These speeches (corpuses) were obtained from 3 primary sources.
+The White House website and President Bush's and President Obama's offical websites.
+None of these corpuses were cross-referenced with their corresponding videos.
+The latter would allow a researcher to more precisely measure audience reaction to a particular section of a Presidential speech.

+<b>Special note: <b> The only text cleaning performed within the corpuses was associated with removing specific meta data, such as "White House photographer <name> took this photo."
 </p>

+## Concept of textual analysis
 <p align="justify">
-These corpuses were obtained from 3 primary sources.
-The White House website and President Bush's and President Obama's offical websites.
-None of these corpuses were cross-referenced with their corresponding videos.
-Additionally, the only text cleaning performed was related to removing specific meta data, such as "White House photographer <name> took this photo."

 </p>

 ### Experiment 1: